Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Desember 2024 06.25.24 UTC
+- WIB: Jumat, 6 Desember 2024 08.59.39 UTC
-- WITA: Jumat, 6 Desember 2024 07.25.24 UTC
+- WITA: Jumat, 6 Desember 2024 09.59.39 UTC
-- WIT: Jumat, 6 Desember 2024 08.25.24 UTC
+- WIT: Jumat, 6 Desember 2024 10.59.39 UTC

 Kutipan Inspiratif:
-"Human nature is evil, and goodness is caused by intentional activity."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: nature
+Kategori: success